miking-lang/miking/README.md

 is correct.
 This means that the type `String` is just an abbreviation for the sequence type `[Char]`.

-There are several operations defined for sequences, for instance, the `concat` command concatenates two sequences
+There are several operations defined for sequences, for instance, the `concat` function concatenates two sequences

 ```
 utest concat [1,3,5] [7,9] with [1,3,5,7,9] in ()
 ```

-or the `nth` function picks out an the nth element of a sequence
+or the `nth` function picks out the nth element of a sequence

 ```
 utest nth [3,5,8,9] 2 with 8 in ()